Skadaii/skadai/README.md

 # Details

 ## Utility system
-To integrate artificial intelligence in the project, we have to make a decisional model which is the utility system
+To integrate artificial intelligence in the project, we have to make a decisional model which is the utility system.

 ### **Action Set**
-The utility system is composed of a list of actions stored in a scriptable object
+The utility system is composed of a list of actions stored in a scriptable object.
 <div style="text-align:center">

 ![ActionSet](Annexes/ActionSet.gif)